 Live music has undergone a revolutionary change in the past few years.
-What was once impossible for live musician in Los Angeles modern technology is no longer impossible after the COVID-19 pandemic.
+What was once impossible for a live musician before modern technology is no longer impossible after the COVID-19 pandemic.

 With the intermingling of virtual and in-person events, the line between virtual and in-person performances blurs, creating a hybrid model that shall change the face of the live music landscape.